 When the hubbub of the city gets to be too much a botanic garden is the perfect place to escape on a city trip.
 A good garden should capture your imagination, calm you down and offer you a respite from normal every day life.

+Get lost in the greenery at some of the best botanical gardens in Europe.
 Wonder at the shapes, colors and scents of the amazing plants.
-Get lost in the greenery.

 Whether you like to visit gardens as a sightseeing activity on your vacation or plan your holiday around gardens you would like to see, here are a few of our favorite gardens and glasshouses in Europe and what makes them extra special.
 We have divided them into categories to make them a little easier to find.
 Enjoy!